 I've published two non-fiction books for teens and more than 100 articles in a diverse range of print and online outlets that have reached tens of thousands of readers.
 I tell meaningful stories with the goal of inspiring compassion for ourselves and others.

 My work has been called "powerful," "indispensable," and "life-changing" (and not just by my mother).
 I've been featured in The Washington Post, BuzzFeed, and Medium.

-I trained as a high school English teacher (after having watched "Dead Poets Society" about 800 times), then I acquired and edited books for a few different publisher, and worked in corporate communications.
+I trained as a high school English teacher (after having watched "Dead Poets Society" about 800 times), then I acquired and edited books for a few different publishers, and worked in corporate communications.
 I've written basically every type of copy imaginable, from annual reports for a military medical foundation to ad campaigns for a men's underwear brand.
 (Yes, men's underwear.
 The irony does not escape me.)

 I've written heartfelt stories that have found small audiences, blog posts that have been shared thousands of times, and a book that's about to be in its third edition.

 I've taught classes to handfuls of people, and performed stories in front of hundreds.
 This is one of my favorites:

 I've got an honors degree in Secondary English Education with a concentration in psychology.
 I've also got a certificate from the University of Denver Publishing Institute, as well as certifications in massage therapy, structural myofascial therapy, and plant-based nutrition.
 (Check out some of my fam's awesome and easy vegan recipes here.)
 I'm a long-time martial artist, as well.

 That's diverse training, I know.
 For me, living is learning.
 I'm fascinated with the intersections among our internal physical and emotional experiences and the outside world, and everything I've studied has in some way enhanced my work.